 This effectively creates a modular ‘pick and choose’ layer that allows networks to preserve their own security and integrity while also incorporating new protocols.

 In the 2017 ICO, Polkadot raised about $140 million selling the token.
 The company also ran two additional private sales in 2019 and 2020, raising another $100 million.

 Unfortunately, a bug in the company’s Parity Ethereum wallet resulted in a significant set-back, wherein half of the original ICO tokens were irreversibly frozen.
 The loss of these funds hasn’t stopped the ecosystem from building further, however.

 In August 2020, investors were able to begin trading the remaining tokens and since then DOT has been listed on over 40 exchanges with very high trading volumes.
-The coin now ranks as number seven on CoinMarketCap and its market capitalisation has reached a whopping $27 billion since launch.
+The coin now is constantly in the top 10 coins by market capitalisation as listed by CoinMarketCap.

 The DOT token was also ‘redenominated’ by a factor of 100x at the time that trading began.
 This did not change the token’s market cap; it merely made token amounts more readable.

 Dot token use-cases